 Post-Construction Treatment Control Credit Programs

 This Order authorizes the Permittees to allow the transfer of design capture volume or flow credits to priority projects.
-These credits may be used by a priority project to satisfy requirements in this Order to treat the design capture volume or flow from the project and to address changes in hydrology according to section VIII.L.
+These credits may be used by a priority project to satisfy requirements in this Order to treat the design capture volume or flow of the project and to address changes in hydrology according to section VIII.L.
 Credit programs using treatment control measures are subject to the following limitations:

 The credits shall only be generated when an LID treatment control measure has been designed and is operated to treat the design capture volume or flow from a tributary area that exceeds or does not include the area of a proposed priority project.
 The generation of the credits by the LID treatment control measure, as a unit of trade, must be directly related to a unit of design capture volume or flow treated by the control measure (e.g., acre-foot, cfs, etc.) generating the credit.
-Credits must be revocable if the facility is abandoned or is not operated and maintained in substantial conformance with best practices.
+Credits must be revocable by the responsible Permitee(s) if the facility is abandoned or is not operated and maintained in substantial conformance with this Order and any approved plans or guidance documents.

 Credits may only be generated based on the design capture volume or flow produced by the area tributary to, and treated by, the LID treatment control measure.
 Upsizing a facility to treat in excess of the design capture volume or flow from the tributary area is not allowed.
 The installation of the LID treatment control measures for credit generation purposes may occur independent of a priority project; in this case, the entire design capture volume or flow may be traded.
 If the facility is installed in association with a priority project, only the design capture volume or flow from an area outside of the project boundary may be traded.

 The credits must be generated by an LID treatment control measure, such as a retention basin, which is located on property owned or controlled by the proposed credit generator.
 The property on which the credit generating facility is located and the property which intends to use the credits need not be contiguous.
-However, credits must not be allowed to be applied to projects outside of the watershed of the nearest receiving waters of the U.S. in which the LID treatment control measure is located.
+However, credits must not be allowed to be applied to projects outside of the watershed of the nearest receiving waters of the U.S. in which the LID treatment control measure is located, unless an alternative watershed scale is approved by the Executive Officer.